ignite/cli/docs/README.md

 # Introduction to Starport

-Starport is a developer-friendly interface to the Cosmos SDK.
+Starport offers everything you need to build, test, and launch your blockchain with a decentralized worldwide community.
+Starport is built on top of [Cosmos SDK](https://docs.cosmos.network), the world’s most popular blockchain framework.
+Starport accelerates chain development by scaffolding everything you need so you can focus on business logic.

 ## What is Starport?

-The Starport tool is the easiest way to create blockchains.
-Starport uses the Tendermint Consensus engine and Cosmos SDK.
+Starport is an easy-to-use CLI tool for creating sovereign application-specific blockchains.
+Blockchains created with Starport use Cosmos SDK and Tendermint.
+Starport and the Cosmos SDK modules are written in the Go programming language.
+The scaffolded blockchain created with Starport includes a command line interface that lets you manage keys, create validators, and send tokens.

 With just a few commands, you can use Starport to:

-1. Create a blockchain
+* Create a modular blockchain written in Go
-2. Launch a blockchain
-3. Create a client-side app you can interact with in a web browser

-Starport and the SDK modules are written in the Go programming language.
-Starport creates a user interface with Vue.js.
-This user interface provides a good starting point for developers by creating a browser-based client-side app for your blockchain.
-The scaffolded blockchain created with Starport includes a command line interface that lets you manage keys, create validators, and send tokens.
+* Scaffold modules, messages, types with CRUD operations, IBC packets, and more
+* Start a blockchain node in development with live reloading
+* Connect to other blockchains with a built-in IBC relayer
+* Use automatically generated TypeScript/Vuex clients to interact with your blockchain
+* Use the Vue.js web app template with a set of components and Vuex modules

 ## Projects using Tendermint and Cosmos SDK